finalFlash159/SmartCustoms-Assistant/README.md

 - The query is embedded and used to search the **top-k most similar chunks** in the Vector DB.

 ### Cohere Rerank
-- To reduce latency while maintaining relevance, **Cohere’s Rerank API** is used instead of traditional Cross-Encoders.
+- To reduce latency while maintaining relevance, **Cohere's Rerank API** is used instead of traditional Cross-Encoders.
 - The top-k results are reranked to find the **top-n** most relevant chunks for final use.

 ### Tool-Agent Support